plylrnsdy/pardosa/README.md

     npm i -P pardosa

-If you make a spider using Pardosa with Typescript, install with these declarations dependencies:
+If you make a spider using Pardosa with **Typescript**, install with these declarations dependencies:

     npm i -D @types/node-fetch @types/node-schedule